By all appearances, Charlie Munger doesn’t seem like an interesting man.

 Charlie Munger realises that the only way to overcome the problem of false knowledge is to keep adding new ideas and models to one’s repository.
-It is only when there is disconfirming evidence — evidence that runs contrary to what one knows — that the best model emerge.
-The best model is the model that works.
+Constantly challenging one’s ideas is the only way to improve and have better models.

 “We read a lot.
 I don’t know anyone who’s wise who doesn’t read a lot.
 But that’s not enough: You have to have a temperament to grab ideas and do sensible things.
 Most people don’t grab the right ideas or don’t know what to do with them.”

 Continuous learning and remaining open to new ideas is how Munger has become such a deep thinker.
 He has made sure that he’s constantly exposed to ideas from different fields.
 He has always stayed a student.

 We would be wise to do the same.
 Acquiring mental models and avoiding mistakes add up over the long run.
 Each step you take may be small, but over a lifetime they compound to become the success that Charlie Munger is.